openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

 - Use the "Clients" menu to create a new client.
 - Capability config:
     - The client needs to have "Client authentication" and "Service accounts roles" enabled.
+- Configure the callback receiver or TiesDb with the client ID and secret.

 2\.
 Create a client role: